philips-software/docker-scala/README.md

 ## Why?

-> Why do we have our own docker image definition?
+> Why do we have our own docker image definitions?

 We often need some tools in a container for checking some things.
 F.e. [jq](https://stedolan.github.io/jq/) and [curl](https://curl.haxx.se/).
 We can install this every time we need a container, but having this baked into a container seems a better approach.